KubeBlocks

 Erlang Distributed Clustering

-RabbitMQ leverages the Erlang Distribution Protocol for inter-node communication.
-Nodes discover each other using the headless service DNS and authenticate using a shared Erlang cookie:
+RabbitMQ uses the Erlang Distribution Protocol for inter-node communication.
+Nodes discover each other using the headless service DNS and authenticate with a shared Erlang cookie:

 MechanismDescription

-Erlang cookieA shared secret stored in a Kubernetes Secret; all nodes in the cluster must use the same cookie
+Erlang cookieA shared secret mounted from the rabbitmq-config volume; all broker nodes in the cluster must use the same cookie

-EPMDErlang Port Mapper Daemon runs on each node (port 4369) and maps node names to listener ports
+EPMDErlang Port Mapper Daemon on port 4369 — maps node names to listener ports; required for initial node discovery

-Cluster joinOn startup, new nodes join by contacting an existing cluster member via the headless service
+Cluster joinOn startup, each node contacts an existing cluster member via the headless service on port 25672 (Erlang distribution)

 High Availability via Quorum Queues